uktrade/.github/SECURITY_CHECKLIST.md

 Internal contributors to the repository should review the [GitHub Safety Tips](https://uktrade.atlassian.net/wiki/x/n4AEKQE)

-## Add at least one steward to repository access
+## Create an admin team for the repository

 To ensure correct governance of a repository, at least one steward must be added.
 This will usually be the most senior engineer on the team.

+In addition to adding at least one Steward, a new team with the admin role must be created to allow those Stewards permission to the `Collaborators and Teams` page.
+A large number of repositories in the uktrade account already have an admin team setup for a repo, if this is the case you can skip the below steps and simply make sure all the Stewards are part of that admin group.
+If your repository does not have an admin team, follow these steps:

+1. Open the `Collaborators and teams` settings page.
+The url for this is `https://github.com/uktrade/REPO_NAME/settings/access`
+2. Click the `Create team` link
+3. On the Create new team page, add a Team name in the format `REPO-NAME-admin`
+4. You can optionally add a description, but leave all other options as the default
+5. Click the `Create Team` button
+6. On the next page, add all the Stewards to the new team
+7. Go back to the `Collaborators and teams` settings page.
+The url for this is `https://github.com/uktrade/REPO_NAME/settings/access`
+8. Click the `Add Teams` button to open the team finder autocomplete box
+9. Enter the team name you used, and click the matching result in the autocomplete box
+10. On the next screen, choose the `Admin` role
+11. Click the `Add selection` button to complete the process

+## Add at least one steward to repository access

 To add a steward to a repository:

 1. Open the `Collaborators and teams` settings page.
 The url for this is `https://github.com/uktrade/REPO_NAME/settings/access`
 2. Use the `Add people` button to open the people finder autocomplete box.